NeneWang/learn-programming/python/lesson-notes/lesson-4a.md

 canRide - boolean

 i) Accept user input for height and hasParent.
 To accept a boolean value from the user, typecast the user’s input to bool().
-User needs to input True or False only as a value for hasParent.
+User needs to write something => true or nothing => false.

 ii) Use comparison operator to write a boolean expression that will evaluate to True or False depending on whether or not height is more than 5 feet.
 Output the value of the boolean expression.